FEUP-LDTS-2023/project-l09gr01/README.md

 ### IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.

-**Examples**:

 - WIP;

 ### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.
 - **Arena levels** - For each level there will be different arena layouts with increasing difficulty.
 ![mockup-2](https://github.com/FEUP-LDTS-2023/project-l09gr01/assets/117671595/c48fd691-5ec7-4896-8b7d-f56fa4228431)
 Level example